-1. The GADP shall consist of a NEMA 1 gasketed 240/120 VAC rated single phase load center with a main breaker and appropriately sized branch circuit breakers for the battery charger and the heaters listed below under GENERATOR HEATERS.
-Available power to the panel shall be 208/120 VAC, single phase.
+1. The GADP shall consist of a NEMA 1 gasketed 240/120 VAC single phase load center with a main breaker and appropriately sized branch circuit breakers for the battery charger and the heaters listed below under GENERATOR HEATERS.
+Available power to the panel may be 240/120 VAC or 208/120 VAC, single phase.